Jury selection underway at Kyle Rittenhouse homicide trial

 Under questioning by prosecutor Thomas Binger, some prospective jurors said they left town during the unrest.
 Others took precautions by moving vehicles or boarding up businesses.
 One said she got a gun to protect herself and her family.

+“After all of that — neighbors yelling that I shouldn’t have my flag hanging, my United States of America flag should not be up for whatever reason — I left it up and I got a gun,” the woman said.

-One woman said she feared there would be friction in her marriage if she came to a verdict that went against her husband’s opinion.
+One woman told Binger she feared there would be friction in her marriage if she came to a verdict that went against her husband’s opinion.
 The judge put her questioning aside for the time being without dismissing her.

-Another said she was “a gossip” who talks to her sister every day and probably couldn’t keep quiet about the case.
-Schroeder said he could sequester just one juror if necessary and added: “I don’t think it’s beyond you to obey the rule.”
-The woman said, “I’ll try” and the judge replied, “You’ll do.”

-Binger moved to dismiss a woman who said that she has a biracial granddaughter who participated in some of the protests last summer and that she could not be impartial.
+The prosecutor also moved to dismiss a woman who said that she has a biracial granddaughter who participated in some of the protests and that she could not be impartial.
 Rittenhouse’s attorneys had no objection.

 Binger asked if any of the jurors had donated money to support Rittenhouse, or if they knew anyone who did.
-None said said so.
-The judge earlier denied an attempt by the prosecution to get a list of donors to Rittenhouse defense funds.

-The judge told attorneys he thinks picking the jury from 150 prospective jurors could be accomplished in a day.
+None said so.

+Rittenhouse has been painted by supporters on the right as a patriot who took a stand against lawlessness by demonstrators and exercised his Second Amendment gun rights.
+Others see him as a vigilante and police wannabe who never should have been armed in Kenosha in the first place.

+Rittenhouse’s attorney got a prospective juror dropped after she said she would find Rittenhouse guilty of all charges just because he was carrying an assault-style weapon.
+“I don’t think a weapon like that should belong to the general public,” the woman said.

+“My fear is walking out of any of the days of court and just wondering what we’re walking out to,” said one.
+“What are our cars going to look like when we’re going out them?
+Are they going to be slashed?
+Are they going to be damaged?
+Am I going to be able to get home safe?”

+The other said she did not want to serve on the Rittenhouse jury because “either way this goes you’re going to have half the country upset with you and they react poorly.”
+She said: ”I don’t want people to come after in their haze of craze.”

-Jury selection got off to a slow start.
-During the unexplained delay,the judge played a mock game of “Jeopardy!” with prospective jurors in the courtroom, something he sometimes does as attorneys get organized.
-This prompted many negative comments on a Facebook livestream of the trial, with many saying it was inappropriate.
+The start of jury selection was briefly delayed in the morning for unexplained reasons.
+During the delay, the judge played a mock game of “Jeopardy!” with prospective jurors in the courtroom, something he sometimes does as attorneys get organized.

 Schroeder told the potential jurors he would select 20 of them — 12 jurors and eight alternates — to hear the case, which is expected to last about two weeks.
 He said he will almost certainly not sequester the jury.